Skip to main content

 Why Immutability for Graphs?

-• Side effects: Modifying a graph can break other code holding references
+• Side effects: Modifying a graph can break other code holding references to it

 • Thread unsafety: Concurrent modifications cause subtle bugs